brandonbraun653/Ichnaea/hw/ver1/NotesForV2.md

     - [ ] SYNC
     - [ ] SETCUR
     - [ ] OV/UV FB High and Low
+    - [ ] PWM Control Lines
 - [ ] Remove R11 from ADC circuitry.
 Not needed.
 - [ ] Add ADC channels:
   - [ ] 5V from LTC
   - [ ] 12V from Buck Converter
   - [ ] ?
+- [ ] Add back the fault indicator LEDs for `PGOOD` and `FAULT` signals.
+I really wish I had them right now.
+- [ ] Add bleeder resistor to SS pin to allow for fault soft start recovery.
+- [ ] Add bleeder resistors to input and output capacitors.
+They don't fully discharge when removing power.
+- [ ] Remove 10k pulldown on MOSFET power stages.
+Redundant when using the HIP2210 driver.

 # Assembly Errors
 - Forgot to order D3 (SS210) on the bottom of the board.
 Feeds power from VLow to AP66200.
 Dang this happened twice.
 I have two diodes like this.